Blendify/blender-manual/blender_docs/manual/compositing/types/matte/keying.rst

    The underlying implementation is the same as adjusting the *Unspill* amount of the :doc:`Color Spill Node </compositing/types/matte/color_spill_key>`.
 Despill Balance
-   This controls how the color chanels are compared when computing spill, affecting the hue and shade of the corrected colors.
+   This controls how the color channels are compared when computing spill, affecting the hue and shade of the corrected colors.
    It is similar to setting the *Limiting Channel* in the :doc:`Color Spill Node </compositing/types/matte/color_spill_key>`.